Stumbling block #2 – Weak writing skills and tools

 Welcome back to our series on 10 Stumbling Blocks to Writing!
-Last week we looked at ways to increase your student’s confidence.
+Last week we looked at Stumbling Block #1 and ways to increase your student’s confidence.
 What’s today’s hurdle?

 Stumbling Block #2

-Problem: Lack of skills and tools to make writing fresh and interesting.
+Problem: Kids don’t have the writing skills and tools they need to make stories, essays, or reports fresh and interesting.

 Whether you’re sewing, gardening, working with wood, or fixing an engine, you can’t do the job properly without certain skills and tools.
 The same can be said for writing—and I’m not just talking about paper, pens, and a laptop.
 Let’s look at some practical principles you can apply to begin equipping your children for success!